artefactual/automation-tools/README.md

 * `--transfer-type TYPE`: Type of transfer to start.
 One of: 'standard' (default), 'unzipped bag', 'zipped bag', 'dspace'.
 * `--files`: If set, start transfers from files as well as folders.
 * `--hide`: If set, hides the Transfer and SIP once completed.
+* `-c FILE, --config-file FILE`: config file containing file paths for log/database/PID files.
+Default: log/database/PID files stored in the same directory as the script (not recommended for production)

 ### Configuration - Getting Correct UUIDs and Setting Processing Rules